 As debates heat up among historians and cartographers, some people question how Oronteus Finaeus sketched a detailed Antarctic coastline in 1531, appearing free of ice.
 This revelation raises eyebrows, given that Antarctica has been locked under ice for millennia.

 To add to the confusion, the Piri Reis map from 1513 and the Buache map of 1739 also depict the southern landmass in unforeseen detail.
-Some people speculate these might suggest ancient explorers reached Antarctica long before known history.
+Others noted the Palmer land is missing from these maps, emphasizing inconsistency.
+Some educational sources highlight how well-known cartographers like Mercator and Monachus also depicted Terra Australis based on limited evidence.

 The controversy continues as people question: